 You must be born again.
 But what does that mean?
-Does anything result from being born again?
+Does anything result from rebirth?
 Or do we just stay the same?

 This post is about the first step to your growing in Christ.

 Let’s start with the very beginning definition.

 Please go to biblegateway.com to look up the verses and their context.